SamuelMarks/routes-mw-dist/README.md

 routes-merger
 =============

-Generic--connect, restify, express--function to merge routes in from a Map.
+Generic--connect, restify, express--function to merge routes from a Map.

 Supported 'servers':